thrasosc/simeioseis/lib.typ

+#import "@preview/frame-it:1.2.0": *

+#let (example, feature, variant, syntax) = frames(
+  feature: ("Feature",),
+  // For each frame kind, you have to provide its supplement title to be displayed
+  variant: ("Variant",),
+  // You can provide a color or leave it out and it will be generated
+  example: ("Example", gray),
+  // You can add as many as you want
+  syntax: ("Syntax",),
+)

 #let notes(
   doc_title: "[Title]",
   doc_author: "[Author]",
   doc,
 ) = {
+  // Packages
+  show: frame-style(styles.boxy)

   // Document setup
   set document(title: doc_title, author: doc_author)
   set page(paper: "a4")